ubie-oss/slack-mcp-server/README.md

    - Parse response with Zod schema to limit to necessary fields
    - Return as JSON

-For example, the `slack_list_channels` implementation parses the request with `ListChannelsRequestSchema`, calls `slackClient.conversations.list`, and returns the response parsed with `ListChannelsResponseSchema`.
+For example, the `slack_list_channels` implementation parses the request with `ListChannelsRequestSchema`, calls `userClient.conversations.list`, and returns the response parsed with `ListChannelsResponseSchema`.

 ## Development